top of page

 Honest, heart-full, helpful articles to support you on your parenting path.

-Build Your New Parenting Approach like a Muscle
+Build Your New Parenting Muscles

 For the past two weeks, we’ve been loosening the grip of an outdated conditional belief that incites your anger or fear and has you doing that auto-pilot thing that always makes it worse with your teenager or young adult child and causes more distance between you.
 Week 1, you identified one conditional belief that seems to be driving your behavior.
 Week 2, you tapped into a vision of how you could experience that situation differently.
 It likely feels like a far-off vision to